rust-lang/rfcs/text/0000-target-extension.md

 - optional [environment version](https://github.com/llvm-mirror/llvm/blob/343e535d9c38cf57173ace6597380752a18a6a67/include/llvm/ADT/Triple.h#L303)

-Rust language is aimed to be used on different operating systems following them self there own rules.In particular, each operating systems have proper way to deal with breaking changes: if Linux tends to forbid breaking changes by policy, all others systems doesn't have such rule.
+Rust language is aimed to be used on different operating systems following them self there own rules.
+In particular, each operating systems have proper way to deal with breaking changes: if Linux tends to forbid breaking changes by policy, all others systems doesn't have such rule.
 As Rust language tend to be a stable language, having a stable way to describe breaking changes on the OS would be very valuable and could become necessary as time passes.